wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 A plugin has the following structure:

-* package.yml
+* wazo/plugin.yml
-* Makefile
+* wazo/Makefile

 plugin.yml
 ----------

-The `package.yml` file contains all the metadata of plugin.
+The `plugin.yml` file contains all the metadata of plugin.
 It should contains the following fields:

 * description: The description of the plugin
 * name: The name of the plugin
+* namespace: An identifier for the author of the plugin
 * version: The version of the plugin

 rules
 -----

-The `Makefile` file is a standard makefile.
+The `rules` file is an executable that will accept the following commands

-The following targets should be present in the Makefile:
+* build
+* package
 * install
 * uninstall